AP-NORC/USAFacts poll: Americans struggle to ID true facts

 “It is difficult to get facts.
 You have to read between the lines.
 You have to have a lot of common sense,” said Leah Williams, 29, of Modesto, California.
 A Republican, Williams says she relies on like-minded friends and family to help sort through conflicting information.
 “There are wolves in sheep’s clothing everywhere.”

 The poll found that 47% of Americans believe it’s difficult to know if the information they encounter is true, compared with 31% who find it easy to do so.
 When deciding whether something is factual, there is widespread consensus on the importance of transparency in how the information was gathered and if it is based on data.
-While Democrats and Republicans alike frequently find the process challenging, USAFacts founder Steve Ballmer said he’s still optimistic about the poll’s findings.
+Democrats and Republicans alike frequently find the process challenging.

-“Americans want to know the facts,” said Ballmer, the former chief executive at Microsoft.
-“Facts (are) a driver of decision making, of common discussion and common dialog.”

 Democrats are more likely to say they rely on scientists and academics, while Republicans are more likely to trust what they hear from President Donald Trump.